Relativistic reflection within an extended hot plasma geometry: Discussion and conclusions

 \subsection{Model limitations}

-Throughout this paper, we assume an axisymmetric primary source.
-However, intrinsically the source may be asymmetric or even be an off-axis source rotating around the black hole.
+Throughout this work, we assumed an axisymmetric primary source.
+However, intrinsically, the source may be asymmetric or even be an off-axis source rotating around the BH.
 The resulting spectral variations will be averaged over the exposure time if we apply the reflection model to observations that are longer than the Kepler timescale at the ISCO, $T_\mathrm{Kepler}$.
-To first order, for a maximally rotating black hole
+To first order, for a maximally rotating BH, we have

-such that for most realistic, ks-long, exposures the averaging condition is fulfilled.
+so that for most realistic, ks-long, exposures the averaging condition is fulfilled.

-We also emphasize that the ring geometry used here is still an approximation of a more complicated spatial distribution of matter that we would expect in more realistic models for the inner accretion flow close to the black hole.
-It is important to stress that -- similar to results from lamp post models -- the specific values for the ring radius or height should not be over-interpreted and should only be taken as approximations of the spatial dimensions of even more realistic shapes of the accretion flow.
+We also emphasize that the ring geometry used here is still an approximation of a more complicated spatial distribution of matter that we would expect in more realistic models for the inner accretion flow close to the BH.
+It is important to stress that (similarly to the results of lamp post models), the specific values for the ring radius or height should not be overinterpreted and should only be taken as approximations of the spatial dimensions of even more realistic shapes of the accretion flow.